michael-diggin/triton-kernels/README.md

 # triton-kernels

-A repository holding some Triton kernels
+A repository holding some kernels I've been playing about with.